Alaska

 9. Gakona

 We’re excited to be in Alaska.
-Today we went on a boat trip on Prince William sound.
+Today we went on a boat trip on Prince William Sound, and within the first hour we understood why people rave about this place.
 The variety and amount of wildlife in this part of the world is incredible!
-We saw otters, seals, bald eagles, and much more, but the highlight was spotting three fin whales, which we had never seen before.
-We learned that they’re the second largest species of whale in the world — they’re certainly much larger than the gray, humpback and orca whales that we’re used to seeing.
-We also saw several glaciers calving — the sound of the ice cracking and falling in the water was deafening!
+We saw otters lounging on their backs, seals hauled out on ice floes, bald eagles perched in impossibly photogenic poses, and much more.
+But the highlight was spotting three fin whales, which we had never seen before.
+We learned that they’re the second largest species of whale in the world — they’re certainly much larger than the gray whales and humpback whales that we’re used to seeing in the Pacific Northwest.
+Watching them surface and blow was humbling.

 We really enjoyed staying in log cabins on this trip.

-We’re suckers for bears and today was a bear day.
-We got to see the two main species of bears today, black and brown/grizzly.
-Black bears are smaller, and they’re the kind that we see on occasion when hiking in Washington state.
-Brown/grizzly bears are larger, and the kind that we definitely don’t want to see while hiking, at least not too close.
+We’re suckers for bears, and today was a bear day.
+We visited the Alaska Wildlife Conservation Center, where we got to see the two main species of bears up close: black and brown/grizzly.
+Black bears are smaller, and they’re the kind that we see on occasion when hiking in Washington state — usually from a comfortable distance, and usually as they’re running away from us.
+Brown/grizzly bears are larger, more powerful, and the kind that we definitely don’t want to surprise while hiking.
 We learned that people refer to the larger coastal bears as brown, and the ones that live inland as grizzlies, but they’re really the same species.
+The coastal bears tend to be bigger because of their protein-rich salmon diet, which is basically the bear equivalent of a bodybuilding program.

 We also learned how to distinguish the two species from their droppings… Black bear droppings contain remnants of twigs and berries.
-Grizzly bear droppings contain bear whistles! 😂😂😂
+Grizzly bear droppings contain bear whistles!
+(We’ll let that joke sink in for a moment.)

 Black bear.